 Use this medication regularly in order to get the most benefit from it.
 To help you remember, take it at the same times each day.

-It is important to continue taking this medication as prescribed even if you feel well.
+Keep taking this medication even if you feel well.
 Do not stop taking this medication without consulting your doctor.